RockefellerArchiveCenter/gemini/README.md

 ### Configuration

-You will likely need to edit the values in `gemini/config.py` for your local environment.
+You will need to edit configuration values in `gemini/config.py` to point to your instances of Archivematica and Fedora.

 ## Usage